 “Let us be Enchanted”

 The first case of ‘enchantment’ occurs with a surreal dream, accompanied by a mystical and haunting score.
-The usually cheerful Esteban is in pain and nauseous with sea-sickness; meanwhile Zia is trying to find words to comfort him and make him feel better – but he feels so put out that he (very uncharacteristically) tells Zia to basically get lost and stop talking to him.
+The usually cheerful Esteban is in pain and nauseous with sea-sickness; meanwhile Zia is trying to find words to comfort him and make him feel better – but he feels so put out that he (very uncharacteristically) chides Zia for speaking.
+It’s one of the rare times they fall out in the series.

 We are then transported into a vision in which Esteban floats up into the air; he is twisted and carried by some force to a strange, far away place against a multicoloured sky, until he reaches a series of abandoned pyramids.
 His mouth opens as if to scream, but we hear no sound…until he awakens, back to normal, lying on his back under the peaceful starry sky having somehow ended up on the main deck.